ChiomaMiracle/CHIEDOZIE-CHIOMA-MIRACLE---2024704061/README.md

-# CHIEDOZIE-CHIOMA-MIRACLE---2024704061
+# CHIEDOZIE-CHIOMA-MIRACLE-2024704061
-Assignment - Python code to convert scores to grades using if,elif,else
+Assignment - Using python code to convert scores to grades